GrantMeStrength/FizzTerm/ReadMe.md

 Connect the SD-Card reader in the standard way (to CS, MSIO, MOSI, SCK, +3.3v and Ground) and the two serial adpators to 16,17 and 18,19 (and 3.3v and Gnd).
 [Here's a link](https://www.arduino.cc/en/Reference/SPI) to the Arduino page listing the correct pins to use.
 The MEGA actually prints TX1, RX1, TX2, RX2, TX3, RX3 on the board which is useful.
 Yes, the Arduino MEGA has a third serial port free - you could expand the project to be a software switch to select between multiple sources.

+![](FizzTerm_bb.png)

 Housing a project like this is a little tricky as it can be difficult to cut out holes for the DB9 serial sockets in ABS plastic.
 You can of course 3D print a suitable enclosure, or repurpose an old, clunky manual serial select device that comes in a smallish steel box with DB9 sockets already mounted (and easily removed).
-In the end, I housed my circuit in an acyrlic plastic enclosure.

-![](FizzTerm_bb.png)
+In the end, things got out of hand for me, and [I built a complete terminal to house it](https://github.com/GrantMeStrength/FT1).

 ## Software